Laval daycare bus crash: Incident

-On the morning of Wednesday, February 8, 2023, parents were dropping off their children at the Garderie Éducative de Sainte-Rose daycare on Terrasse Dufferin, a cul-de-sac in Sainte-Rose district of Laval.
-Buses for the Société de Transport de Laval route 151 line operate regularly on this road, turning around in the roundabout at the end of the road to get to the bus stop near the daycare.
+On the morning of Wednesday, February 8, 2023, parents were dropping off their children at the Garderie Éducative de Sainte-Rose daycare on Terrasse Dufferin, a cul-de-sac in the Sainte-Rose district of Laval.
+Buses for the Société de Transport de Laval operate regularly on this road, turning around in the roundabout at the end of the road and stopping near the daycare.

-At around 8:30 am EST, witnesses first heard a bus operated by driver Pierre Ny St-Amand rev its engine.
-The bus turned sharply into the daycare driveway, and headed at 30 or 40 kilometres per hour straight to the part of the building where four- and five-year-olds gather.
-The bus smashed down the exterior wall of the daycare on impact, and almost brought down parts of the roof.
+At around 8:30 am EST, witnesses reported hearing a bus operated by driver Pierre Ny St-Amand rev its engine.
+The vehicle turned sharply into the daycare's driveway and accelerated toward the section of the building where preschoolers were gathered.
+It plowed through the exterior wall, causing significant structural damage and destabilizing parts of the roof.

-The driver climbed out of the vehicle after the crash and began to take off his clothes while screaming.
-Witnesses and parents quickly subdued the man, while others rushed into the building to pull out injured children as chunks of the ceiling fell to the floor.
-Police and ambulance arrived within minutes.
-The driver was handcuffed and dragged naked and in hysterics to the police car.
+St-Amand exited the bus and began to remove his clothing while shouting.
+Witnesses and parents quickly subdued St-Amand, while others rushed to rescue children from the debris and falling ceiling fragments.
+Emergency responders arrived within moments.
+St-Amand was restrained and loaded into a police vehicle.
 Witnesses described him as not in his right mind.
-The bus was towed from the scene late in the evening.
+The damaged bus was towed from the scene late in the evening.